apnadkarni/blt/man/datatable.rst

     The list of rows will be returned.

   **-unique**
-    Return a list of unique values.
+    Returns a list of the unique rows.
+The rows of *tableName* will not be rearranged.
+A list of the row indices will be returned instead.

   **-values**
-    Return the row values.
-By default the row indices are returned.
+    Returns the row values instead of their indices.
+The rows of *tableName* will not be rearranged.
+A list of the row values will be returned instead.

 *tableName* **trace cell** *row* *column* *ops* *command*

-  Registers a callback to *command* when the cell (designated by *row* and *column*) value is read, written, or unset. *Row* and *column* may be a label, index, or tag and may refer to multiple rows (example: "all").
+  Registers a command to be invoked when the cell (designated by *row* and *column*) value is read, written, or unset. *Row* and *column* may be a label, index, or tag and may refer to multiple rows (example: "all").
  *Ops* indicates which operations are of interest, and consists of one or more of the following letters:

   **r**